Online Doctorate in (Clinical) Psychology – PhD Programs

 Saybrook University offers a hybrid online/in-person PhD in clinical psychology program that provides the coursework requirements to become a licensed clinical psychologist in 13 states.

-On-campus requirements for the program include a two-day residential orientation, two five-day residential conferences per year, and one optional three-day intensive midterm residential conference.
-Students enrolled in the program must complete a 600-hour minimum practicum over two semesters and a 12- to 24-month internship with a minimum of 1,500 clinical training hours.
+On-campus requirements for the program include a two-day residential orientation and two five-day residential conferences per year.
+Students enrolled in the program are expected to complete a 600-hour minimum practicum over two semesters and a 12- to 24-month internship with a minimum of 1,500 clinical training hours.

 Coursework in the program includes ethics and laws in psychotherapy and behavioral science research, the psychology of multiculturalism in North America, social psychology, and integrative health psychology: the application of psychological concepts and tools to health.